glaverghetta/SQLcrawler/Readme.md

 Additional information for repos, such as stars and forks found in repo info table

 Add to repo_info the "used by" or dependency graph on github

+Add your Github token to the Credentials file.
+Link the github page detailing it.